Broward County Sheriff Scott Israel says mentally ill should not own guns. (Photo: Sun Sentinel)

 According to Berkeley Wellness, the National Center for Health Statistics has reported that “fewer than 5 percent of the 120,000 gun-related killings in the U.S. between 2001-2010 were carried out by individuals diagnosed with a mental illness.”

-The post Florida sheriff says the mentally ill should not own guns appeared first on Guns.com.
+The post Broward county sheriff says the mentally ill should not own guns appeared first on Guns.com.